-Total revenues in FY19 amount to EUR 24.9 billion, mainly generated through sales of finished goods to IKEA franchisees and through charged franchise fees.
-The development of revenues is directly linked to the retail sales of all IKEA franchisees worldwide since these sales drive the Group's wholesale activities and form the base for the franchise fees.
-Global IKEA retail sales in FY19 amounted to EUR 41.3 billion and increased by 6.5% compared to FY18.
-E-commerce sales continue to increase.
+Total operating income in FY21 amounts to EUR 25.6 billion (+8.5% compared to FY20), mainly generated through sales of goods to IKEA franchisees and through charged franchise fees.
+Operating income development is directly linked to the retail sales of all IKEA franchisees worldwide since these sales drive the Group's wholesale activities and form the base for the franchise fees.